geek4unix/geek4unix/README.md

 - 👋 Hi, I’m @geek4unix 🐧
 - 👀 I’m interested in Linux,Automation,Monitoring +More
-- 🌱 I’m currently learning about Spacy and NLP, Ansible
+- 🌱 I’m currently learning about Power Load management / Adaptive load management
 - 💞️ I’m looking to collaborate on Linux / Configuration Mgmt / Architecture
 - 📫 How to reach me : geek4unix at gmail